Isatri/isatri.github.io/README.md

 # isatri.github.io

 Hello!
 Welcome to the Github page of my website!
-I don't really know what you're doing here, but I guess that's that.
-I got this from a recommendation from a friend on HTML5UP, so if you're looking for help for your website and didn't contact me directly, that would be a good resource to use.
+I don't really know what you're doing here, but if you were looking for the website in all it's HTML glory, go to https://www.itristan.space.
+Most of the designs are from a HTML5Up design, but certain pages are made by hand (e.g. "Planet Exoplanet" Reddit Bot Documentation) for the fun of it.

 Other than that, enjoy your stay and your day!